jheinecke/grewmatchdocker/README.md

 Point your browser to `http://<hostname>:8000` to start using grewmatch !

-## Use to transforme treebanks in UD format to SUD format and back
+## Use container to transform treebanks in UD format to SUD format and back

 see: https://github.com/surfacesyntacticud/